Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Cosmic Rays

-Third, for the bremsstrahlung of CRe, the cross section is $\sigma_{\rm br} \sim 20-30$mb (appendix \ref{bremcre}), and the cooling timescale is \be t_{\rm br}=(\nh \sigma_{\rm br} c)^{-1} \simeq 5~{\rm yr} n^{-1}_{7} . \ee At bow shocks, due to the low density environment of $n_{7}\ll 1$, $t_{\rm br} \gg t_{\rm IC}$.
+Third, for the bremsstrahlung of CRe, the cross section is $\sigma_{\rm br} \sim 20-30$mb (appendix \ref{bremcre}), and the cooling timescale is \be t_{\rm br}=(\nh \sigma_{\rm br} c)^{-1} \simeq 5~{\rm yr} ~ n^{-1}_{7} . \ee At bow shocks, due to the low density environment of $n_{7}\ll 1$, $t_{\rm br} \gg t_{\rm IC}$.
 At cloud shocks, this timescale can be comparable to $t_{\rm IC}$ of GeV electrons only if the cloud density is as high as $\ga 10^{9}\mhcm$, which is a harsh condition for torus cloud.
 Thus, bremsstrahlung of CRe can be ignored.

-Fourth, for the adiabatic process of ultra-relativistic particles, the energy loss rate as they do work in expanding is (\citealt{longair1994}): $\frac{d\Ecr}{dt}= -\frac{1}{3} (\nabla \cdot \vec{v}) \Ecr $.
+Fourth, for the adiabatic process of relativistic particles, the energy loss rate as they do work in expanding is (\citealt{longair1994}): $\frac{d\Ecr}{dt}= -\frac{1}{3} (\nabla \cdot \vec{v}) \Ecr $.
 At the bow shock, we write the adiabatic cooling timescale as: \be t_{\rm ad}=\Ecr/|d\Ecr/dt| = \kbow \Rc/\vw = 1\times 10^6 {\rm s} ~\kbow v^{-1}_{\rm w, 4} R_{\rm c,15} \ee in which $\Rc/\vw$ is the dynamical timescale, and $\kbow$ is a dimensionless coefficient.
-We argue that the motion of CR in post shock stream cannot be treated as a free expansion, which should be strongly confined by shocked wind.
+We argue that the motion of CR in post-shock stream cannot be treated as a free expansion, but instead should be strongly confined by shocked wind.
 Simulation tests on wind-cloud interactions suggest that $\kbow \sim 10$ (appendix \ref{adb}, when the duration of the wind is $\gg \Rc/\vw$, $\kbow$ approaches 20), indicating that the adiabatic cooling timescale is much longer than the dynamical timescale.
-For $R_{\rm c,15}= 2.5$ and $\vw = 3\times 10^4\kms$, $t_{\rm ad}\simeq 3$ months.
+For $R_{\rm c,15}= 2.5$ and $\vw = 3\times 10^4~\kms$, we have $t_{\rm ad}\simeq 3$ months.
 Thus, if we only concern the radiations within the first few months of wind-torus interactions in this work, ignoring the adiabatic loss will not bring too much error.
-Inside the cloud, the adiabatic loss is weak during the cloud shock passing through the cloud stage (see \citealt{mou2020}).
-After the cloud shock has swept up the whole cloud, the adiabatic loss starts to play roles.
-Thus, adiabatic cooling of CRs at cloud shock can also be ignored.
+Inside the cloud, the adiabatic loss is moderate and is around one year (see appendix \ref{adbcld} for simulation tests).
+Thus, adiabatic cooling of CRs at cloud shock can also be ignored within the first few months of wind-torus interactions.